 Romantic and young, I used a $10,000 inheritance as a downpayment on a 20 acre ranch in Central Oregon in the 1980s.
 The nearby town of Bend, Oregon, was a failing mill town, half boarded-up.
 I was only 23 and clueless about most things, including ranching.
+But, I had grit and a remarkable romantic streak fueled by Zane Gray and Louis L'Amour books.
 Six years later, I was a changed young woman.
 I painted this piece to celebrate my memories of the horses running to the back 5 acre field.
 They kept me company when I moved irrigation pipe.

 What is a post about intermittent fasting doing on an art website?
 In one word, desire.
 Because in my life, those two things seemingly disparate subjects are interconnected with desire.
 I experience desire interwoven with the Divine Feminine.
 It pushes and pulls my psyche in directions I either embrace or resist.
 As a young girl raised in a fundamentalist Catholic household in the 1960's, adults in my life introduced desire as the handmaiden of the Devil.